 Gmail labels become Front tags

 When you connect a Gmail account to Front, Front will sync your Gmail labels with your Front tags, including nested labels, as long as the channel is set to Gmail threading mode.
 If you use a different threading mode, tag activity will not sync between Gmail and Front.
-The tag sync also works differently for team inboxes and individual inboxes, so it’s explained more below.
+The tag sync also works differently for shared inboxes and individual inboxes, so it’s explained more below.

 For individual inboxes

 When you connect a Gmail account with Front as an individual inbox, we’ll automatically create private tags in Front for each of your Gmail labels (this happens alongside your email history auto-import).
 For a tag to be created, you must have applied the Gmail label at least once to a conversation that is being imported.

 When syncing, Front will show up to 500 tags in your personal sidebar, regardless of whether there is content in the tag, and retaining the original nesting structure.
 If you already have other tags added to your sidebar, then Front will show as many more as possible up to 500.
 The Gmail labels that don't get automatically added to your sidebar will be available in the tag menu for you to use.